zoesimmons/hs-coding-club-css-positioning-philly-springside-chestn-f924/README.md

 #### Step 1:

 Fork and clone this lab.
 You'll want to have `index.html`, `css/absolutely.css` and `css/relative.css` open in the Nitrous text editor, as well as the browser.
-Take a look at the `How To: Work On A Lab` for a refresher on how to get this done!
+Take a look at the `How To: Fork and Clone A Lab` for a refresher on how to get this done!

 #### Step 2: